evan-ak/wsfl/README.md

 # ReadMe

-This is the source code of the paper *Weakly Supervised Formula Learner for Solving Mathematical Problems*.
+This is the source code for the paper *Weakly Supervised Formula Learner for Solving Mathematical Problems*.

 <br/>

 # Environment

-The code was written and certified on Python 3.8 and PyTorch 1.6.0.
+The code was written and verified on Python 3.8 and PyTorch 1.6.0.

 The other required libraries include :